cctomato/desk-edge-win/doc/dns/resolution.md

 DNS allows for subdomains.
 A DNS subdomain is additional qualifying information provided before the rest of the domain.
 For example in a DNS query to `www.google.com` the `www` part is considered a subdomain of `google.com` but also `google` is considered a subdomain of the top level domain (TLD) of `com`.
-Subdomains are not resolved by the Ziti Desktop Edge for Windows.
+Subdomains are not resolved by the Zero Desktop Edge for Windows.

 ### Subdomain Example

 Consider a Ziti Service configured to intercept `my-server.ziti`.
-In order for the Ziti Desktop Edge for Windows to resolve a DNS request sent to it, it must match exactly.
+In order for the Zero Desktop Edge for Windows to resolve a DNS request sent to it, it must match exactly.
 In this example the following queries would produce no matches:

 * www.my-server.ziti